pace-gt/redoc/README.md

 - **The examples are more robust.** Because the usage examples shown in the Redoc-generated documentation are also exactly carried out in Reframe sanity checks, you can be sure that they will work when users try them as long as the checks continue to pass.
+- **The documentation is more cohesive.** By editing the markdown template and re-running Redoc, it is easy to introduce changes uniformly to all pages comprising the documentation.

 ## Using Redoc